Easy Overnight Oats with Yogurt

 Do you eat overnight oats hot or cold?

 You really can eat them at whatever temperature you choose.
-They are meant to be eaten cold, and taste delicious that way.
+I suggest eating them cold.
 However many people just have to eat their oatmeal warm, which is totally acceptable too.

 Can you microwave overnight oats?